pprunty/pprunty.github.io/posts/02-magikarp.md

 Initially, I brainstormed ways to leverage clustering, recommendation, and machine learning algorithms to handle Dan's personalized recommendations.
 I even created
-Unified Modeling Language (UML) diagrams for data ingestion of different file types.
+Unified Modelling Language (UML) diagrams for data ingestion of different file types.
 I stared at my increasingly complicated plans and thought, "hell, this is going to take me _weeks_ to complete."

 Then I remembered...